rickballard/CoCiviumBackUp/insights/inadequacy-of-words.md

 The species-wide hallucination is that **what can be communicated in words is what matters most**.

-But in the world to come — the world Civium builds — this is no longer true.
+But in the world to come — the world CoCivium builds — this is no longer true.

 ---

-## [2] Civium Emerges Beyond Language
+## [2] CoCivium Emerges Beyond Language

-Civium is not a doctrine.
+CoCivium is not a doctrine.
 It is not a manifesto.
 It is not, strictly speaking, even a constitution.